Parallel-NetCDF/PnetCDF/doc/README.NetCDF4.md

   * all nonblocking APIs
   * vard and varn APIs
   * flexible APIs (i.e. argument buftype is a constructed MPI derived data type)
+* PnetCDF does not allow creating more than 1 unlimited dimension.
+  Files with more than 1 unlimited dimensions can be opened.
+However, ncmpi_inq_unlimdim will only return the first unlimited dimension.
+There is no way for the user to know other unlimited dimensions..
 Copyright (C) 2018, Northwestern University and Argonne National Laboratory

 See COPYRIGHT notice in top-level directory.